BasicPrimitives/javascript/samples/SelectedItems.md

 # Showing selected items on the frame

-Control displays selected items placed outside control's view area on the frame around around control in form of markers.
-Control uses the same marker properties defined by item templates for markers in the diagram.
-Markers placement on the frame indicates direction towards selected item outside control view area.
-Frame takes as much space as the largest marker in the diagram.
-Use `fameInnerPadding` and `frameOuterPadding` `Config` properties to add extra padding around frame markers.
+The control displays selected items invisible in the current viewport on the control's frame as markers.
+The control uses the same marker properties defined by item templates for markers in the diagram.
+Marker's placement on the frame indicates the direction towards the selected item outside the control view area.
+The frame takes as much space as the largest marker in the diagram.
+Use `fameInnerPadding` and `frameOuterPadding` configuration properties to add extra padding around frame markers.

 [JavaScript](javascript.controls/CaseShowFrame.html)